Although you may not be aware, semiconductors are found in almost every aspect of our daily life.

 One of the key characteristics of semiconductors is that they must be extremely thin.

-To achieve this, it is necessary to reduce the thickness by thinning the back side of the wafer through a post-process called "back grinding."
+To achieve this, it is necessary to reduce the thickness by thinning the back side of the wafer during a post-process called "back grinding."

 This is when LG Chem's BGT (Backside Grinding Tape) plays a critical role.

-After back grinding, UV rays are irradiated on the tape surface to minimize adhesion, then the tape attached to the wafer is removed.
+After the back grinding process, UV rays are irradiated on the tape surface to minimize adhesion, then the tape attached to the wafer is removed.

 LG Chem's BGT is the unsung hero that allows semiconductors to maintain their stable forms.